$265M Dodgers Finally Step Up to End 29-Year Pennant Drought

 In fact, in talking about the number of superstars wearing Dodger blue, Kershaw even said, "I'm just really thankful I get to be on this team."

 That's right.
-Kershaw has won three Cy Young Awards, one MVP, he's a seven-time All-Star and he's become a close friend of legendary Hall of Famer Sandy Koufax, and Kershaw is thankful he "gets" to be on this team.
+Kershaw has won three Cy Young Awards and one MVP, he's a seven-time All-Star and he's become a close friend of legendary Hall of Famer Sandy Koufax, and Kershaw is thankful he "gets" to be on this team.

 As the Champagne splashed, so many other Dodgers were thankful to play their part in getting Kershaw into his first World Series.